Jim Russo (baseball scout): Baseball career

-Scouting players
+Scouting and evaluating trades

 Russo excelled in scouting players who would one day become stars for the Orioles.
-He played an important role in the Orioles signing future Hall of Fame pitcher Jim Palmer, the Orioles winningest pitcher, future American League All-star and Most Valuable Player (MVP) Boog Powell, four-time 20-game winner Dave McNally, and Gold Glove second baseman Davey Johnson (also a future two-time Manager of the Year).
-He was instrumental in acquiring Hall of Fame outfielder Frank Robinson in 1966, a year in which Robinson won the Triple Crown and led the Orioles to the world championship.
+He played a leading role in the Orioles signing future Hall of Fame pitcher Jim Palmer, the Orioles all-time winningest pitcher.
+Russo said "A scout can spend a lifetime waiting to see a Jim Palmer".
+Russo was also integral in signing future American League All-Star and Most Valuable Player (MVP) Boog Powell, four-time 20-game winner Dave McNally, and Gold Glove second baseman Davey Johnson (also a future two-time Manager of the Year).